leondz/garak/README.md

 * `--model_type` - The path to the ggml model you'd like to load, e.g. `/home/leon/llama.cpp/models/7B/ggml-model-q4_0.bin`
 * set the `GGML_MAIN_PATH` environment variable to the path to your ggml `main` executable

-### blank
+### test

+* `--model_name test`
-* `--model_name blank`
+* (alternatively) `--model_name test.Blank`
-* `--model_type` ignored
-This model always generates the empty string.
-Fine for testing.
+For testing.
+This always generates the empty string, using the `test.Blank` generator.
 Will be marked as failing for any tests that *require* an output, e.g. those that make contentious claims and expect the model to refute them in order to pass.

+* `--model_name test.Repeat`
+For testing.
+This generator repeats back the prompt it received.

 ## Intro to probes

 ### blank

-A simple probe that always sends a blank prompt.
+A simple probe that always sends an empty prompt.

 ### continuation

-Probes that test if the model will continue a word
+Probes that test if the model will continue a probably undesirable word

 ### dan